 Safety Achievement Awards

-- A location must have had no employee workplace related fatalities and no non-employee (contractor, visitor, etc.) workplace-related fatalities for the reporting year.
+- A location must have had no employee workplace related fatalities and no non-employee (contractor, visitor, etc.) workplace related fatalities for the reporting year.

 - A location must answer NO to the following questions to pass the screening criteria and be eligible to apply for the Safety Achievement Award:

-Did the location experience an injury to a company employee that required hospitalization (admitted for treatment) during the evaluation period?
+- Did the location experience an injury to an employee and/or contractor that required hospitalization (admitted for treatment) during the evaluation period?

-Did the location experience a company employee recordable injury where any of the following caused or contributed to the injury during the evaluation period?
+- Did the location experience a employee and/or contractor recordable injury where any of the following caused or contributed to the injury during the evaluation year?

-- Opening process equipment not properly prepared for maintenance
+- Opening process equipment improperly prepared for maintenance

 - Improperly prepared or hazardous confined space